hamaluik/hl7-ls/README.md

 - Execute Command.
 Supported commands:
     * `hl7.setTimestampToNow`: Set the timestamp at the current cursor position to the current time
     * `hl7.sendMessage`: Send the current message to the given destination
+    * `hl7.generateControlId`: Set MSH.10 to a new random 20-character string
+- Selection Range
+- Custom field descriptions

 ### In Progress

-- Custom field descriptions
 - Custom validations

 ### Planned

-- Selection Range
 - Semantic Tokens
 - Signature Help